zcash/zcash/doc/book/src/dev/platform-tier-policy.md

 and will reject patches that fail to build or pass the test suite on a platform.
 We hold tier 1 platforms to our highest standard of requirements.

-- Tier 1 platforms must have substantial, widespread interest within the Zcash community, and must serve the ongoing needs of multiple production users of Zcash across multiple organizations or projects.
+- Tier 1 platforms MUST have substantial, widespread interest within the Zcash community, and MUST serve the ongoing needs of multiple production users of Zcash across multiple organizations or projects.
 These requirements are subjective.
-A tier 1 platform may be demoted or removed if it becomes obsolete or no longer meets this requirement.
+A tier 1 platform MAY be demoted or removed if it becomes obsolete or no longer meets this requirement.
-- The platform must build and pass tests reliably in CI, for all components that ECC's CI considers mandatory.
+- The platform MUST build and pass tests reliably in CI, for all components that ECC's CI considers mandatory.
-- Building the platform and running the test suite for the platform must not take substantially longer than other platforms, and should not substantially raise the maintenance burden of the CI infrastructure.
+- Building the platform and running the test suite for the platform MUST NOT take substantially longer than other platforms, and SHOULD NOT substantially raise the maintenance burden of the CI infrastructure.
-- Tier 1 platforms must not have a hard requirement for signed, verified, or otherwise "approved" binaries.
-Developers must be able to build, run, and test binaries for the platform on systems they control, or provide such binaries for others to run.
-(Doing so may require enabling some appropriate "developer mode" on such systems, but must not require the payment of any additional fee or other consideration, or agreement to any onerous legal agreements.)
+- Tier 1 platforms MUST NOT have a hard requirement for signed, verified, or otherwise "approved" binaries.
+Developers MUST be able to build, run, and test binaries for the platform on systems they control, or provide such binaries for others to run.
+(Doing so MAY require enabling some appropriate "developer mode" on such systems, but MUST NOT require the payment of any additional fee or other consideration, or agreement to any onerous legal agreements.)
 - All requirements for tier 2 apply.

-A tier 1 platform may be demoted or removed if it no longer meets these requirements but still meets the requirements for a lower tier.
+A tier 1 platform MAY be demoted or removed if it no longer meets these requirements but still meets the requirements for a lower tier.